Human & Social Services

 - Distinguish functions within generalist social work practice.

-- Identify Examine the tribal, county, state, and federal child welfare policies used in the social work profession.
+- Examine tribal, county, state, and federal policies used in the social work profession.

 - Explain the interaction of culture and environment in microsystems in which people engage.